0xthem7/Quotes/Quotes.md

 - Change the world by being yourself. – Amy Poehler
 - Every moment is a fresh beginning. – T.S Eliot
 - Never regret anything that made you smile. – Mark Twain
-- " Stay foolish to stay sane."
+- "Stay foolish to stay sane."
 Maxime Lagacé
 - " No pressure, no diamonds." - Thomas Carlyle
 - "Fortune favors the bold.” – Virgil
 - "That which does not kill us makes us stronger." -unknown